Aussie-Nomad/MacForge/DEVELOPMENT_PLAN.md

 # MacForge Development Plan

 ## Overview
 MacForge is a macOS-native MDM payload builder and management tool.
 This document outlines the development phases and current status.
+For detailed feature information, see [FEATURE_WIKI.md](FEATURE_WIKI.md).

 ## Current Status
 - **Version**: 1.4.0